Aliases for ATXN2 Gene

 GeneCards Summary for ATXN2 Gene

 ATXN2 (Ataxin 2) is a Protein Coding gene.
-Diseases associated with ATXN2 include spinocerebellar ataxia 2 and ataxia.
-Among its related pathways are Akt Signaling and Parkinsons Disease Pathway.
-GO annotations related to this gene include RNA binding and epidermal growth factor receptor binding.
+Diseases associated with ATXN2 include Spinocerebellar Ataxia 2 and Parkinson Disease, Late-Onset.
+Among its related pathways are Akt Signaling and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding.
 An important paralog of this gene is ATXN2L.

 UniProtKB/Swiss-Prot for ATXN2 Gene